Thursday, April 11, 2024

 [7] sub: under

-Some prepositions can take more than one case, but don't run before you can walk; familiarise yourself with the basic meanings of the prepositions.
+Some prepositions can take more than one case and they can have more than one meaning, but don't run before you can walk; familiarise yourself with the basic meanings of the prepositions.

 No comments: